getpelican/pelican/docs/contribute.rst

     logger = logging.getLogger(__name__)

     # when needed
-    logger.warning('A warning that could occur only once")
+    logger.warning("A warning that would usually occur only once")

-However, if you want to log messages that may occur several times, instead of a string, gives a tuple to the logging method, with two arguments:
+However, if you want to log messages that may occur several times, instead of a string, give a tuple to the logging method, with two arguments:

- 1. The message to log for this very execution
+ 1. The message to log for the initial execution
- 2. A generic message that will appear if the previous one would occur to many times.
+ 2. A generic message that will appear if the previous one would occur too many times.

 For example, if you want to log missing resources, use the following code:

-    for ressource in ressources:
+    for resource in resources:
-        if ressource.is_missing:
+        if resource.is_missing:
             logger.warning((
-                'The resource {r} is missing'.format(r=ressource.name),
+                'The resource {r} is missing'.format(r=resource.name),
                 'Other resources were missing'))

-The logs will be displayed as follows:
+The log messages will be displayed as follows:

     WARNING: The resource prettiest_cat.jpg is missing
     WARNING: The resource best_cat_ever.jpg is missing